jeffpar/pcjs.v1/devices/ti57/rom/README.md

 architecture, where they depict the ROM in two blocks: `ROM A (1024 x 13 BITS)` and `ROM B (1024 x 13 BITS)`.

-TI programmers likely dealt with this limitation by simply writing the ROM code in two parts, ensuring that each part did not exceed 1024 words, and then combining the parts to produce the final ROM image.
-This is why, in all ROM images, you'll see a few words at the end of both the first and second halves that have not been used (ie, words filled with zeros).
+TI programmers likely dealt with this limitation by simply writing the ROM code in two parts, ensuring that each part did not exceed 1024 words, and then combining the parts to produce the final ROM binary.
+This is why, in all ROM binaries, you'll see a few words at the end of both the first and second halves that have not been used (ie, words filled with zeros).

 And yes, while a zero (0x0000) is technically a valid instruction: